Local CAST Board

 Governors are the largest volunteer force in the country!

-They have a very important part to play in upholding school standards through three key roles:
+They have a very important part to play in upholding school standards.

 What do Governors do?